 Visualizing Early Washington DC

-Piecing together the past: A digital recreation of Capitol Hill in 1814, combining unreliable 19th-century accounts with modern research for a glimpse of early Washington DC.
+Piecing together the past: A digital recreation of Capitol Hill in 1814, combining unreliable 19th-century accounts with modern research for a glimpse of early Washington DC.’ © IRC, 2024

-The IRC was approached to recreate virtually the area around Capitol Hill, Washington DC in 1814 for an upcoming PBS-style documentary on architect Benjamin Henry Latrobe.
-This re-creation proved more challenging than anticipated due to the lack of reliable visual source material.
-Dan Bailey, Professor of Visual Arts and former Director of the IRC, worked with architectural historians, cartographers, engineers, and ecologists to assess the often unreliable eye-witness accounts of nineteenth-century dreamers, and to recreate a “best guess” glimpse of the early city.
+The IRC was approached to recreate virtually the area around Capitol Hill, Washington DC in 1814 for an upcoming documentary on architect Benjamin Henry Latrobe.
+Dan Bailey, Professor of Visual Arts and former Director of the IRC, worked with architectural historians, cartographers, engineers, and paintings, drawings and literary descriptions to assess the nineteenth-century dreamers, and to recreate a glimpse of the early city.
 A preliminary result of this research was exhibited as part of the Walters Art Museum’s Maps: Finding Our Place in the World.

 Researchers and Creators